|

 these cities or other localities;

-custodians), grandparents and grandchildren - visiting citizens of the
+(including custodians), grandparents and grandchildren - visiting citizens of

-evidence of family relationship and of the legal residence on the territory
+of family relationship and of the legal residence on the territory of the

 (l) for representatives of civil society organizations when undertaking trips